 Wake up surrounded by the wilderness of the Salish Sea.
 Today, there will be many opportunities to investigate this sea-salty playground of islands.
 A guided kayak reveals local inhabitants—sea stars, anemones, jelly fish, perhaps even inquisitive harbor seals.
 Walk along a curiosity-rich intertidal zone or stretch your legs on a mossy hike.
 And tides and current permitting, sail through swirling waters of Deception Pass.
 Cap off your first day of adventure with a front-row view of the sunset from the bow.
 (BLD)

-Day 3: Lopez Island / San Juan Island: You’ve landed in one of the most scenic areas of the Salish Sea.
+Day 3: Lopez Island: You’ve landed in one of the most scenic areas of the Salish Sea.
 The rocky outcroppings of Lopez Island play host to harbor seals—and it’s also orca territory.
-Keep your eyes peeled above and below the surface, whether you opt for kayaking or a chance to snorkel.
+When kayaking, keep your eyes peeled above and below the surface.
+Go on an intertidal nature walk, hike through the forest to hidden lakes, or “take the high road” on trails that lead to ridges overlooking the Islands.
 Join your expedition team on deck searching for whales, seals, and sea lions as you cruise through the myriad San Juans—no two islands are the same.
-Drop anchor near San Juan Island—the second largest landmass in the archipelago—to explore tide pools and skiff or kayak into hidden coves, as conditions permit.
 (BLD)

 Day 4: Orcas Island: Your Captain navigates through the islands to your basecamp at Orcas Island—for a day of play where the options are unending.
 A local favorite, hike Mt.
 Constitution—it’s the highest peak in the San Juan Islands and has a stunning view of the archipelago.
 If you’re interested in skiff exploration or more paddling, the kayaks and paddle boards are up for grabs.
+You might also visit the charming community of Eastsound—it’s nestled above Fishing Bay and been around since the late-1880s.
 (BLD)

-Day 5: Sucia Island: The treats keep a-coming!
-Enjoy your day anchored at picturesque Sucia Island—total year-round population of four—a Washington State Marine Park filled with hidden coves and bays.
-Explore the intertidal zone with your guides, hike across the island, and kayak in a protected bay.
-Weather permitting; there’ll even be a barbeque ashore.
+Day 5: Sucia Island: The treats keep coming!
+With no paved roads or even ferry access, enjoy your day on picturesque Sucia Island—total year-round population of four—a Washington State Marine Park filled with hidden coves and bays.
+You feel a million miles away from it all, exploring the intertidal zone with your guides, hiking across the island, and kayaking in a protected bay.
+Weather permitting; there’s even a barbeque ashore.
 (BLD)

 Day 6: Captain’s Choice: Make it an ideal morn by kicking it off with an early soak in the on-deck hot tub, a paddle along the shores of the Olympic Peninsula, or both!
 Your Captain sets the course today for explorations in the rain shadow of the Salish Sea.
 You may find yourself hiking deep into the mossy, towering old growth of the Olympic Peninsula or beachcombing for anemone and hermit crabs along the shores of Puget Sound.
 Or perhaps, a chance to kayak and paddle board, investigate bird rookeries, or search for whales in the Sea’s rich emerald waters.
 (BLD)